What Is 3D Mammography?

 Are 3D Mammograms Covered?

 3D mammograms may be covered by your health plan.
-You should call the number on the back of your member ID card for more information before you schedule one.
+You should call the number on your member ID card for more information before you schedule one.

 How Often Should I Get a Mammogram?

-The U.S. Preventive Services Task Force leaving site icon recommends that women between the ages of 50 and 74 get a mammogram every two years.
-Women between the ages of 40 and 49 should talk to their doctor about when they should start getting mammograms.
+The U.S. Preventive Services Task Force leaving site icon recommends that women between the ages of 40 and 74 and at average breast cancer risk get a mammogram at least every two years.

-If you have a higher risk for breast cancer, talk to your doctor about screening, no matter how old you are.
+If you have a higher risk for breast cancer, talk to your doctor about screening, no matter your age.
 Breast cancer risk factors include:

 • Personal history of breast cancer